FREE SHIPPING OVER $70!

 I’m going to stop you right there!
 The more scrubbing you do, the more damage you potentially cause.
 Harsh exfoliants strip the skin of its natural oils and disturb the skin’s microbiome (the delicate balance of microorganisms that actually protect your skin).
 Scrubbing also irritates skin and causes inflammation, which can make hyperpigmentation worse.

 But, when done correctly, exfoliation is very beneficial.
 Gentle exfoliation once per week helps remove dead skin from the surface to reveal smooth, glowing and vibrant skin.
-You can use a gentle physical exfoliant like The Pearl and Rose Petal Facial Exfoliant, which is designed to stimulate cell renewal by activating circulation.
+You can use a gentle physical exfoliant like BAMBOO & ROSE Facial Exfoliant which is designed to stimulate cell renewal by activating circulation.
 This will help your skin look and feel refreshed and improve the appearance of dull skin.
-For the best results, follow up exfoliation with a restoring serum, such as Step 2 NOURISH Antioxidant Serum.
-This serum contains antioxidants including resveratrol, plus hyaluronic acid to instantly hydrate exfoliated skin.
-And to really drench skin with moisture, layer Step 2 with Step 3: RENEW: Enriched Moisturizer.
-This moisturizer contains an exclusive blend of green, black and white tea, which helps reduce the appearance of aging and naturally renews the skin.
+For the best results, follow up exfoliation with a restoring serum and then really drench the skin with moisture.

 Myth #2: Hyperpigmentation is strictly genetic.